Tram Mover Garuda Kencana: Operations

 When still operating as an aeromovel, SHS-23 Aeromovel Indonesia used three single-articulated trainsets.
 These motorless, driverless vehicle operate in the line simultaneously.
 Each vehicle consists of two compartments with full internal access.
 Two vehicles were designed to carry 104 seated passengers and the third one was designed for 48 seated and 252 standing passengers.
 The vehicles has a speed of 15–20 km/h, though the vehicle actually could speed into 60 km/h.
 The speed is considered ideal because of the short track length and to allowing passengers to have longer time to see the panoramic view of Taman Mini Indonesia Indah more comfortably and safely.

 As of 2020 there was a single, articulated, air-conditioned train operating in the system.
-The outer frame of old vehicle is unchanged, while the inner system is manufactured by INKA.
+The outer frame is unchanged, while the inner system is manufactured by INKA.
 The train is retrofitted with diesel engines, making it more like a diesel multiple unit.
-It utilized a Toyota 2GD-FTV propulsion taken from 2nd generation Toyota Innova.
+It utilized a Toyota 2GD-FTV from a 2nd generation Toyota Innova.

 The new Tram Mover electric multiple units could carry 10 people, far smaller than its predecessors.
 Nevertheless, they are driverless and buckled with AI-powered voice guides for visitors while passing through some attractions in the park.
 Two units were trialed between October and November 2022.